-Dassault Aviation has issued Chapter 5-40, Airworthiness Limitations, Revision 24, dated September 2018, of the Dassault Aviation Falcon 900 Maintenance Manual.
-This service information describes procedures, maintenance tasks, and airworthiness limitations specified in the Airworthiness Limitations Section (ALS) of the AMM.
+Dassault Aviation has issued Chapter 5-40, Airworthiness Limitations, Revision 24, dated September 2018, of the Dassault Aviation Falcon 900

+Maintenance Manual.
+This service information describes procedures, maintenance tasks, and airworthiness limitations specified in the Airworthiness Limitations Section (ALS) of the airplane maintenance manual (AMM).

-This proposed AD would also require Chapter 5-40, Airworthiness Limitations, Revision 23, dated September 2017, of the Dassault Aviation Falcon 900 Maintenance Manual, which the Director of the Federal Register approved for incorporation by reference as of October 26, 2018 (83 FR 47813, September 21, 2018).
+This AD also requires Chapter 5-40, Airworthiness Limitations, Revision 23, dated September 2017, of the Dassault Aviation Falcon 900 Maintenance Manual, which the Director of the Federal Register approved for incorporation by reference as of October 26, 2018 (83 FR 47813, September 21, 2018).